stevecrozz/lithostech.com/_posts/2011-02-22-hp-02-continuous-ink-system-for-my-c7280.markdown

     Can you please tell me the name of the eBay vendor you bought it from, or any branding information?\r\n\r\nThanks!"
 ---

-{% picture thumbnail 2011/ciss/100_0341.jpg alt="the new cartridges are installed" style="float:right" %}
+{% picture thumbnail-left 2011/ciss/100_0341.jpg alt="the new cartridges are installed" %}

 Having been thoroughly satisfied with prior HP printer experiences, I made the mistake of purchasing a brand new HP Photosmart c7280.
 I'm a big fan of these all-in-one devices.
 I especially like having a WiFi